Powered by WHOOP

 Feel familiar?

-When you focus too much on expectations and not enough care on standards, it closes off opportunities.
-This is not a good place to be operating from.
+This is obviously not a good place to be operating from.
 It locks you out from making meaningful progress.

 I see examples of this everywhere: